-If you wish to make a complaint, please telephone, write or talk to Emma Rowe, our Practice Manager.
-She is available every day after 9.30am and will be pleased to speak to you about any matters of concern you have.
+If you wish to make a complaint, please telephone, write or talk to our Practice Manager.
+She is available most days after 9.30am and will be pleased to speak to you about any matters of concern you have.

 - Every complaint is handled initially by the Practice Manager (PM).
 In the event of a telephone complaint, the PM will speak to the patient.
 If the PM is unavailable, a message is taken by reception staff and the PM will action as soon as possible.
 Patients are always advised that they, their carers or relatives, will not be treated adversely.

 - The patient concerned is contacted within 24 hours by the PM to ascertain details and if the matter cannot be informally resolved (verbally) an offer of sending a Complaint Information Leaflet is made.
 Alternatively, patients can write a letter outlining their concerns addressed to the Practice Manager.
 The Paractice Manager is also happy to meet with any patients if they so wish.

 - In the event of receiving a written complaint, depending on the nature of the Complaint, the PM will write to the patient within 3 working days outlining how the issue will be investigated and expected response times (usually within 14 days.)